yunaChuang/9103_groupfinal/Yuna/README_yuna.md

 ## Tools & External Techniques

 - ChatGPT helped a lot in explaining the code and improving my understanding of p5.js.
 I had all the ideas myself and tried to develop them based on what we learned in the course.
 But sometimes it was hard to achieve exactly what I imagined, so I used AI tool to help better express and implement my thoughts.
-Most of the time, i ask ChatGPT to tell me the full code and explain them step by step.
+Most of the time, I asked ChatGPT to tell me the full code and explain them step by step.
 - [p5.js](https://p5js.org) Of course, p5.js helped me a lot in understanding how the code works and allowed me to realise how to use it in a simple and basic way.